EMMI-Jet-RRTF/web/docs/Datasets-JEWEL.md

 ## JEWEL

-This is an in-o􏰂cial version of JEWEL & all samples are unvalidated!
+This is an unoffi􏰂cial version of JEWEL & all samples are unvalidated!

 **toy model background**:

- -Au+Au 200 GeV + Pb+Pb 5 TeV
+- Au+Au 200 GeV + Pb+Pb 5 TeV
 􏰀- di-jet + γ+jet
 - 0-10 % + 50-60 % centrality
 􏰀- with + without recoils